andychiem19/stm32-custom-pcb/README.md

 - Apply best practices for power design, I/O breakout, and debugging interfaces
 - Learn to read datasheets, select components, and prepare a board for manufacturing
 - Build a foundation for future embedded firmware and system integration projects
-- Develop a portfolio-grade hardware design with professional documentation